guokr/stan-cn-nlp/README.md

 stan-cn-nlp
 ===========

-a API wrapper based on Stanford NLP packages for the convenience of Chinese users.
+an API wrapper based on Stanford NLP packages for the convenience of Chinese users.

 How to play
 ------------